Nacho Varga: Season 6

 Nacho flees Lalo's compound and takes refuge at a motel arranged for by Gus.
 He calls Tyrus, who tells him to hide until it is safe to move.
 Nacho then attempts to reach Mike, who declines to take the call.
 Juan informs Gus that the cartel has placed a bounty on Nacho.
 Gus's men break into Nacho's safe, and Mike removes the cash and Nacho and Manuel's fake Canadian IDs.
 Victor delivers a duplicate safe, into which Mike places the cash, Nacho's fake ID, and an envelope.
 Juan finds the envelope, which contains the motel's phone number and details of an offshore bank account.
 Nacho realizes he is being surveilled, meaning Gus has betrayed him to the cartel.
 The Cousins search the motel but Nacho escapes.
 Mike has a standoff with Gus and Tyrus because Mike wants to lead a team to find Nacho but Gus wants to force Nacho to reveal himself by taking Manuel hostage.

-Nacho places a farewell call to Manuel, then surrenders to Gus in exchange for assurances that Manuel will not be harmed.
+Nacho evades the pursuing Salamancas and cleans himself at a mechanic's shop.
+He places a farewell call to Manuel, then contacts Mike with an offer to surrender to Gus in exchange for assurances that Manuel will not be harmed.
+Nacho is secretly transported back to the United States, where Mike beats him up to make it appear Nacho was captured.
+Gus instructs Nacho to claim that the hit on Lalo was organized by a rival gang, the Alvarezes.
 Gus, Tyrus, and Victor hand Nacho over to Juan, Hector, and the Cousins as Mike watches and trains his rifle on them.
-Nacho falsely claims Gus had no involvement in the attack on Lalo and reveals that he tried to kill Hector by switching his nitroglycerin for ibuprofen, but that Gus saved him.
-Rather than pretend to flee as planned so that Victor can kill him quickly, Nacho uses a piece of broken glass to free himself from his zip tie, seize Juan's gun, and kill himself.
+As planned, Nacho falsely claims that Gus had no involvement in the attack on Lalo and reveals that he tried to kill Hector by switching his nitroglycerin for ibuprofen, but that Gus saved him.
+Rather than pretend to flee as planned so that he can avoid torture by the Salamancas by having Victor kill him quickly, Nacho uses a piece of broken glass to free himself from his zip tie, seizes Juan's gun, and shoots himself in the head.
 The Cousins then assist Hector to fire bullets into Nacho's lifeless body.

-Lalo later confronts Jimmy and Kim Wexler in their apartment, ties Jimmy up, and asks if he had any involvement with the attack on his house.
-Jimmy blames Nacho before Lalo gags him and promises to return later to continue the interrogation.
-After Gus kills Lalo, Mike informs Manuel of Nacho's fate and says the Salamancas will meet justice.
-Manuel dismissively tells Mike he is no different from the other criminals with whom he associates.
+Lalo later confronts Jimmy and Kim Wexler in their apartment, ties Jimmy up, and mentions Nacho's betrayal, asking Jimmy if he had any involvement in the attack.
+Jimmy denies this and blames Nacho completely before Lalo gags him and promises to return to continue the interrogation, but Lalo is killed by Gus before he can return.
+Afterwards, Mike informs Manuel of Nacho's fate.
+Mike promises justice for Nacho but Manuel rejects any more bloodshed, saying Mike is no better than those responsible for his son's death, and walks away from him.